bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 1.4.0
+* Changed: Support new ranges for global base options #49
+* Changed: Add logic to display a banner image on the shop home page #47
+* Changed: Tested with WooCommerce 7.4.0 #44
+* Fixed: Change Continue shopping link from shop_test to store #46
+* Changed: Add sort by drop box on product page #48
+* Changed: Add suppport for Deposits and Partial Payments for WooCommerce by Acowebs #29

 # 1.3.4
 * Fixed: Replace /shop_test by /store to resolve 404 on mobile/tablet #46